This post may contain affiliate links. Please see my disclosure policy for details.

 Their Sky Roof was said to be the best in town.
 I really didn’t rate that place but the Blue Harbour Café underneath it was incredible.

-How it work is you buy a ticket for £250EGP which gets you drinks/meals up that price.
+How it works is you buy a ticket for £250EGP which gets you drinks/meals up that price.
 Sort of like a cover charge but you get your money back in drinks and food.
 After you’ve reached £250EGP you pay the extra.

-It was pretty chilly up on the roof so I was happy to welcome the fire which they put it next to me.
+It was pretty chilly up on the roof so I was happy to welcome the fire which they put next to me.
 They also had some great entertainers here singing ballads and acoustic guitar.